Ischias - Rehcore AB

 • Difficulty controlling movements or reflexes in the leg

-When it is important to seek care
+When it is important to seek medical care

 What you can do yourself